How to Recover Home Payments From Your Ex

 If both spouses are still living in the home, the Court might reject the request for “Crawford Credits.”

-At the Law Office of Laurie M. Wasserman, we work with our clients to help them receive fair outcomes in their divorce.
+At Wasserman Family Law, we work with our clients to help them receive fair outcomes in their divorce.
 Our team can assess your situation and determine if the Crawford Credits apply to your case.

 If you have questions about Crawford Credits, marital property, or divorce, please contact Laurie Wasserman at email@example.com or 410-842-1070.
-The legal team at the Law Office of Laurie M. Wasserman is here to help guide and advocate for you.
+The legal team at Wasserman Family Law is here to help guide and advocate for you.

 Disclaimer: Opinions and conclusions in these blog posts are solely those of the author unless otherwise indicated.
 The information contained in this blog is general in nature and is not offered and cannot be considered as legal advice for any particular situation.
 For legal advice, you should directly consult a lawyer to discuss the specific facts of your matter.